 Listeners were asked to provide two responses, speaker height and speaker group.
 The four speaker groups can be split according to two characteristics: The age of the group and the gender of the group (boy = male child, girl = female child, man = male adult, woman = female adult).
 So, we can consider that listeners reported the height, the age and the gender of the speaker, for each sound they listened to.
 In general, we expect that the perception of maleness will be associated with the perception of taller speakers, in particular for older speakers.
 The perception of adultness should be associated with taller speakers for either gender.

 In terms of the acoustic variation in speaker voices, lower frequencies, whether f0 or resonances, are expected to be associated with taller and older speakers.
 For postpubescent speakers, low frequencies, particularly in f0, can also be an indicator of maleness.
-It is possible that the acoustic information in voices might be used differently based on the apparent class of the speaker.
+It is possible that the acoustic information in voices might be used differently based on the apparent category of the speaker.
 For example, maybe listeners used f0 one way when they think the speaker was an adult and another way when they think the speaker was a child.
-In addition, it is possible that different listeners used the acoustic information in ways that were systematic within-listener, but which differ arbitrarily from each other between listener.
+In addition, it is possible that different listeners useacoustic information in idiosyncratic ways that are systematic within-listener, but which differ arbitrarily from each other between listener.

 1.3.4 Our experimental data